-Claire and her team assessed his entire working history to find out when and where he may have been exposed to the hazards of working with vibrating equipment that led to his HAVS condition.
+We assessed his entire working history to find out when and where he may have been exposed to the hazards of working with vibrating equipment that led to his HAVS condition.
 The cause of his HAVS was pinpointed to a previous job at a water company, where he would carry out regular maintenance and repair work using equipment such as jack hammers and saws for prolonged periods every workday.

 He later became a technician at another water board, where he continued using vibrating equipment, albeit far less intensely than in his previous job.

-Claire believed there were a number of failings that led to him developing HAVS.
+We believed there were a number of failings that led to him developing HAVS.
 For instance: